jckleiner/learning-and-notes/wordpress-base/README.md

 ### E-Mail Server
  * WP Mail SMTP Plugin and you need to give an SMTP server

+### WP security best practices
+ * Don't have a user called 'admin'
+ * Limit Login Attempts Reloaded: Settings >> GDPR compliance check
+ * WPS Hide Login: changes the default login URLs to something custom
+ * (Plugin) Disable Search: Disables search bar on a 404 page, from which different things can be accessed (posts etc.) which we sometimes don't want
+ * Delete inactive users, unused plugins and themes.
+ * Do regular updates.

 ### Optimization
  * https://developers.google.com/speed/pagespeed/insights
  * https://gtmetrix.com/